 After reading through the terms and conditions, there are a few exceptions for mobile apps and gift cards.

 We can refund you on the basis of our 30-day money-back guarantee.
 Except if you signed up via iTunes/App Store or with a prepaid card/gift card.
 These are out of our hands.

 These exceptions are pretty standard.
 You can see the respective mobile stores for their refund policies.

-Live chat support available 24/7
+Live chat support is available 24/7

 I also found the Surfshark website to have lots of good info.
 There is a dedicated support domain with dozens of tutorials and guides.